Short on time? Our top pick is the Breville BDC650BSS Grind Control Coffee Maker.

 The size of the grind you choose affects how water filters through them.
 Each of them is more or less suitable for a specific type of coffee.
 Espresso, for example, requires a fine grind.

-That’s why this feature is so important.
+That’s why 24-hour programmability is so important.

 You can set the timer, and the next day you’ll have your coffee freshly brewed before you’ve even gotten out of bed.

-I’m an advocate for all the security features, including auto shut-off.
+Moreover, I’m an advocate for all the security features, including auto shut-off.

 I know I’m not the only one that keeps forgetting to turn off appliances once I’m done with them.

-This leads to more energy consumption, high electricity bills and in some cases, short circuits.
+This leads to more energy consumption, high electricity bills, and in some cases, short circuits.

 Having this feature will give you peace of mind, especially when leaving the house in a hurry.
-If I were to add up all the gas I’ve spent turning back home just to check if appliances are off, I’d have enough money for five coffee makers with an auto shut-off feature.

 Most coffee machines on the market use either plastic or stainless steel for the body and parts.